koleaby4/dom-designs/README.md

    * [aXe](https://www.deque.com/axe)
    * [Lighthouse](https://developers.google.com/web/tools/lighthouse/)

+Finally, a series of peer reviews helped identifying additional issues such as:
+   * a number of orthographic mistakes
+   * gaps in documentation
+   * text alignment on extra small devices ([Issue 32](https://github.com/koleaby4/dom-designs/issues/32))

 ### Known issues

 All known defects have been captured as GitHub issues and [marked by 'bug' label](https://github.com/koleaby4/dom-designs/issues?q=is%3Aissue+label%3Abug).<br>